sed-inf-u-szeged/DISSECT-CF-Fog/simulator/README.md

 * [Maven] (version 3.9.3, [Installation])

-	* Remark 1: IDEs typically have built-in Maven support, so direct installation may not be needed.
+	* IDEs typically have built-in Maven support, so direct installation may not be needed.

 * [Python] (version 3.8 or higher)

-	* Remark 1: Installing Python is optional because the script's primary function is to generate a map after the simulation ends, which can be useful for debugging.
+	* Installing Python is optional because the script's primary function is to generate a map after the simulation ends, which can be useful for debugging.
 For more details, refer to the `MapVisualiser.mapGenerator(..)` instruction in the demo package.

-	* Remark 2: The script (located in the `src/main/resources/script` directory) requires additional installation of dependencies with the following  command: `pip install -r requirement.txt`
+	* The script (located in the `src/main/resources/script` directory) requires additional installation of dependencies with the following command: `pip install -r requirement.txt`

 ### Running simulations using the IDE